segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 ### Creating Other Resources

-To reduce the complexity of our API, our Salesforce destination intentionally only supports creating leads via the `identify` call.
+To reduce the complexity of our API, our Salesforce destination intentionally only supports creating leads using the `identify` call.
 We make it extremely easy to create and update leads with our destination.

 To create resources of other types, such as Accounts or custom objects, we recommend integrating with Salesforce directly